javascript-tutorial/en.javascript.info/5-regular-expressions/08-regexp-greedy-and-lazy/article.md

 alert( str.match(reg) ); // <a href="link1" class="doc">, <a href="link2" class="doc">
 ```

-Now it works, there are two matches:
+Now it seems to work, there are two matches:

 ```html
 <a href="....." class="doc">    <a href="....." class="doc">
 <a href="link1" class="doc">... <a href="link2" class="doc">
 ```

-Why it works -- should be obvious after all explanations above.
-So let's not stop on the details, but try one more text:
+...But let's test it on one more text input:

 ```js run
 let str = '...<a href="link1" class="wrong">... <p style="" class="doc">...';